-In this webinar, Ontotext and metaphacts present the graph path search implementation in GraphDB and demonstrate how the new graph path search algorithm available in GraphDB can be exposed to end users with metaphactory.
+In this webinar, metaphacts and Ontotext present the graph path search implementation in GraphDB and demonstrate how the new graph path search algorithm available in GraphDB can be exposed to end users with metaphactory.

 Knowledge Graphs have become a popular trend in the representation of complex data, metadata and content.
 They offer comprehensive, consistent and unified views to information scattered across different divisions, systems and paradigms.
 Unsurprisingly, Knowledge Graphs are most often associated with data integration, linking, unification and information reuse because of the huge value generated by their data standardization and semantic modeling capabilities.
 Still, the semantic data integration task is only part of the story.